 The main aim and idea are to get feedback from the customers that will help in making the desired changes and developments in the final product.
 The concept tests the usage scenario of the product as it is much for more help for the company to make changes in the final version of the product.

-The Minimum Viable Product is a smart way to :
+The MVP is a smart way to :

 - Release the product in the market in the shortest possible time frame.

 - Test the demand for the product in the market before releasing the final full-fledged product.